Ellie Brazil: Tottenham Hotspur

+Charlton Athletic

+On 29 July 2024, Brazil was announced at Charlton Athletic on a one year contract.
+During her time at Charlton Brazil won both the club's Player of the Year and Players' Player of the year awards.
+On 2 July 2025, it was announced that Brazil had left the club upon the expiry of her contract.

+Southampton FC

+On 4 July 2025, it was announced that Brazil had signed with Women's Super League 2 side Southampton.

 International career

 On 8 January 2019 Brazil was called up to Mo Marley's Under 21 national team training camp.
 She made her debut for the side on 5 April 2019 during a 1–1 draw with France.